-Since this project started in July, we have featured at least one COVID-19 data source in the newsletter each week.
+Since this project started in July 2020, we have featured at least one COVID-19 data source in the newsletter each week.
 Check out the full list of sources here.
-We also maintain detailed annotations on data sources for COVID-19 vaccinations and cases in K-12 schools in the U.S. More resources are under development.
+We also maintain detailed annotations on data sources for COVID-19 vaccinations and cases in K-12 schools in the U.S.

-Become a member of the COVID-19 Data Dispatch: connect with a community of data nerds and keep the publication accessible for all readers.
+Become a monthly contributor to the COVID-19 Data Dispatch: help keep this publication accessible for all readers.

-The support of members will help keep this publication free for all readers as the pandemic continues to rage across the U.S. For more details on our costs, see this page.
+The support of monthly contributors will help keep this publication free for all as the pandemic continues to rage across the U.S. For more details on our costs, see this page.

 About the writer

-Previously, she managed the Science & Health vertical at online data journalism outlet Stacker and was a data entry volunteer at the COVID Tracking Project, where she worked on the core Testing and Outcomes dataset and the COVID Racial Data Tracker.
-Her past work has also appeared in Science News, The Open Notebook, and other popular science publications.
-She graduated from Barnard College in 2019 with a dual degree in Biology and English (and way too many blog posts.)
+Previously, Betsy managed the Science & Health vertical at online data journalism outlet Stacker and was a data entry volunteer at the COVID Tracking Project, where she worked on the core Testing and Outcomes dataset and the COVID Racial Data Tracker.
+Her past freelance work has appeared in Science News, MIT Technology Review, FiveThirtyEight, The Open Notebook, and other national publications.
+She graduated from Barnard College in 2019 with a dual degree in Biology and English.

 Disclaimer: Although Betsy volunteered for the COVID Tracking Project, this publication is an entirely separate project that reflects only her own reporting and explanations.
 Nothing published in the COVID-19 Data Dispatch communicates on behalf of the Project in any way.